 Joanne Scott arrived with a big and honest smile, radiating the room with an energy that electrified us all.
 She briefly introduced herself, and then started right away on the topic of the morning: The Art of Becoming.

 This is an infinite topic, with no right or wrong so she humbly explained the results of her research, from personal experience and relevant literature, synthetized in seven concepts:

-- Love & Loveness: how do we connect to others?
-How do we manifest our presence among people?
-It can be through several means like dancing, talking in a crowd, singing, etc. On the other hand, some need personal time, away from others to reconnect with themselves, different activities are then preferred such as reading, cooking or walking alone.
+- Love & Loneliness: how do we connect to others?
+How do we manifest our presence among, people?
+It can be through several means like pure presence, connection, dancing, talking in a crowd, singing, etc. On the other hand, we all need personal (lonely) time, away from others to reconnect with themselves, different activities are then preferred such as reading, cooking or walking alone.
 Where is the slider?
 When do we move it and why?

 - Opposites Attract: the surprising link between opposites like “Logical/Sequential vs. Intuitive”, or “Space vs. Business”.
 Infinite factors can be described, we just need to question ourselves on which ones define us, how they are translated in our life and their consequences.

 - Energy Signature: the energy flow between humans, we all experienced an external negative or positive energy affecting our own mood.
 Energy signatures are the new CV!

 - Be Edgy: society and its norms, what is “normal” and what is “marginal”.
 Have we ever appreciated the extreme?
 How to be edgy?
 This can help to develop our creativity, but also our openness.

 - Finding Balance: which sides of our personality do we want to show?
 Joanne expressed some examples such as feminity, curiosity, sharing.
 From my understanding, this is a tool to know ourselves.